What is Africa is known for? Of course for its sheer diversity and grandiosity of its wildlife above all else.

 The giant, African Elephant bull walking towards a waterhole in the Makgadikgadi Pans in Botswana.

 Though perhaps not as majestic as the elephant or as fierce as the lion, indeed, the antelope still attracts attention from visitors.
 There are 91 species of antelope, most living in Africa, throughout its savannahs, woodlands, and deserts.
 Unlike deer and other horned animals, antelopes keep their antlers throughout their lifetime.
 Skittish, graceful, and small, they are some of the most common prey for predators.
 But their high speed and sensitivity to danger help them escape more often than not.
 Though quiet and spending most of their time grazing.
 Photographers and tourists hope to catch antelopes “stotting,” an odd behavior that involves repeatedly jumping straight up in the air.
 Indeed, a graceful motion that we often compare with watching the ballet.

 Undoubtedly, the sunrise light returns to the savannah in Africa.
 The Lechwe stands beside a river in the Okavango Delta.
 They are backlit from the beautiful early morning light.
 Now we wonder, do Lechwe belong to the most famous African animals?
 Indeed, they do.

 The wildlife of Africa will continuously continue to keep drawing attention from visitors, photographers, documentarians, and all kinds of people.
-Explore more of these beautiful beasts up close, take a look through our portfolios of wildlife photographs and our remarkable landscape photographs.
+Explore more of these beautiful beasts up close, take a look through our portfolios of wild animals photographs and our remarkable landscape photography.

 All the pictures we are selling as photography prints as well as license.
 Information about animal photo prints for sale and stock photographs.